GeorgePeg/ARIS-1F4/README.md

 This board was made not only by Cytron but also with the helping hand of the team **Ikedo Kogeki**,the winner of multiple Sumo robot competition locally and internationally.

 **Maker Mini Sumo Features :**

+ **1)_Arduino UNO/NANO Compatiple_:**
+ Powered by  ATMEGA328P, Maker Mini Sumo Controller is 100% compatible with Arduino Uno/Nano and can be programmed from Arduino IDE.
+Library and example programs are also provided via Arduino IDE's Libraries Manager.
+ You can download the Library in your Arduino IDE after doing the following steps :
+ 1)Open Arduino IDE
+ 2)Go to Tools and click at Manage Libraries
+ 3)Search for Maker Sumo
+ 4)Click to Install button to download the library(Make sure you selected the version you need)

+ **2)_Powerful Motor Driver (2 Channels):_**
+The motor driver can handle up to 6A maximum current per channel for battery voltage 7V - 18V thanks to its discrete MOSFETs H-Bridge design.
+This will maximize the torque and performance of the motor especially during face-to-face pushing in the competition.

+**_3)Reversed Polarity Protection:_**
+If you connected the battery in wrong polarity, don't be afraid of toasting your board,since Maker Mini Sumo Controller is reversed voltage protected.
+If you ever connect the battery in wrong way, just change the polarity to the correct one and it will work again.